Shooting survivor relives terrible night as first witness in Dylann Roof’s trial

 During early 2015, he bought a Glock, numerous bullets and magazines, did target practice, wrote a white supremacist racial manifesto and advocated for whites to take their country back.
 He developed an infatuation with Nazi symbols, such as the swastika.

-More than six times, Bruck attempted to tell the jury that Roof was a seriously deluded young man, and that they should not give him death.
+More than six times, Bruck attempted to tell the jurors that Roof was a seriously deluded young man, and that they should not give him death.

-Each time, Richardson objected strenuously, telling the judge Bruck was trying to get matters that are out of bounds during the guilt or innocence phase of the trial.
+Each time, Richardson objected strenuously, telling the judge that Bruck was trying to get to matters that are out of bounds during the guilt or innocence phase of the trial.

 Each time, Gergel sustained the objection, once scolding Bruck for straying.